Lagotto Romagnolo

 The Lagotto Romagnolo is an Italian breed of dog.
-It is a traditional breed of the formerly extensive marshlands of the Delta del Po, in the eastern part of the Emilia-Romagna region of Italy, where it was used as a gun dog, specifically as a water retriever.
+It is a traditional breed of the once-extensive marshlands of the Delta del Po, in the eastern part of the Emilia-Romagna region of Italy, where it was used as a gun dog, specifically as a water retriever.
 After the drainage of large areas of wetland habitat in its area of origin in the nineteenth and twentieth centuries, it came to be more often used to hunt for truffles.
 In the twenty-first century it may be kept as a companion animal.

 History

-The Lagotto originated in the once extensive marshlands and lagoons of the Delta del Po, in areas such as Comacchio and Ravenna, in the eastern part of the historical Romagna region of Italy.
+The Lagotto originated in the once-extensive marshlands and lagoons of the Delta del Po, in areas such as Comacchio and Ravenna, in the eastern part of the historical Romagna region of Italy, now part of Emilia-Romagna.
+It has been known since the sixteenth century, but did not become widespread until the nineteenth.

 Dogs showing some similarity to the modern Lagotto appear in various paintings from northern Italy.
 One is the small dog behind the legs of Ludovico III Gonzaga, Marquis of Mantua, in the fresco on the west wall of the Camera degli Sposi in the Ducal Palace of Mantova – now in Lombardy – painted between 1465 and 1474 by Andrea Mantegna.
 Another, from almost two hundred years later, is shown in the portrait by Paolo Antonio Barbieri of his sister and his brother – the painter Il Guercino – with a dog and a cat.

-Its traditional function was as a gun dog, specifically a water retriever, bringing shot game back to dry land or to punts on the water. since the drainage of large areas of wetland habitat in its area of origin, it is now more often used to hunt for truffles.
-It has been known since the sixteenth century, but did not become widespread until the nineteenth.
+Its traditional function was as a gun dog, specifically a water retriever, bringing shot game back to dry land or to punts on the water.
+Since the drainage of large areas of wetland habitat in its area of origin, it has come to be more often used to hunt for truffles.

+In the 1970s the number of the dogs fell heavily, and the breed came close to extinction.
+A small group of breeders was formed and began selective breeding to preserve the traditional type; a breed association – the Club Italiano Lagotto – was established in Imola in 1988.
+In 1992 a breed standard was approved and the Lagotto was recognised by the Ente Nazionale della Cinofilia Italiana.

 It was provisionally accepted by the Fédération Cynologique Internationale in 1995, and received full acceptance in 2005.
-In 2018 the Ente Nazionale della Cinofilia Italiana recorded 2207 new registrations.
+In the ten years from 2015 to 2024, the annual number of new registrations recorded by the Ente Nazionale della Cinofilia Italiana varied between 2207±and, with a total for the period of just under 35000 – an average of 3500 per year.